TimbuApp/docs/docs/auth/how-auth-works.md

 sidebar_label: How authentication works
 ---

-### Token authentication

-For token authentication, two different tokens are issued by the API - access token and refresh token.
-The access token (valid for 15 minutes) is sent in the `Authorization` header in the <code>Bearer `token`</code> format.
-The refresh token (valid for a week), is issued as a response cookie, but is also provided in the JSON response.
-The access token can be refreshed **if the refresh token is still valid** with the [refresh access token endpoint](/api/auth/refresh-access-token).

-If you're using Timbu with a client application (that is, from a UI), you need to allow your browser to send cookies to the server.
-In [Axios](https://axios-http.com/docs/intro), you do that by setting the `withCredentials` field in the [axios config](https://axios-http.com/docs/req_config) to `true`.
-In the [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), set the [`credentials`](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials) field in the request payload to `include`.

 ### API key authentication

 API keys are scoped to organizations, that is, an API key created for an organization can only be used to access data in that organization.
-They're sent via the request headers in the format below:
+They're sent via the request headers in the format below.
+You can manage your API keys from [your dashboard](https://app.timbu.cloud/dashboard).

 ```bash title="request headers"